appcircleio/appcircle-docusaurus/docs/marketplace/fastlane/testing-distribution/index.md

 - Testing distribution operations and profile management: [Testing Distribution Permissions](https://docs.appcircle.io/account/my-organization/profile-and-team/role-management#testing-distribution-permissions).
 - Testing group management: [Testing Group Permissions](https://docs.appcircle.io/account/my-organization/profile-and-team/role-management#testing-group-permissions).

-### How to Add the Appcircle Distribute Action to Your Pipeline
+### How to Add the Appcircle Testing Distribution Action to Your Pipeline

 To use the Appcircle Testing Distribution action, install the plugin and add the following step to your pipeline at the end: